 2. Dr. Brown’s Natural Flow Anti-Colic Options+ — Best Anti-Colic

-My younger son had the worst gas as a newborn — he’d scream after every feed, and nothing seemed to help.
-Dr. Brown’s was the bottle that finally made a difference.
+One of my babies went through a brutal gassy phase as a newborn — the endless after-feed screaming where nothing seems to help.
+Anti-colic bottles like Dr. Brown’s exist for exactly this reason, and the science behind them is genuinely solid.
 Their patented two-piece internal vent system creates positive-pressure, vacuum-free feeding that closely mimics breastfeeding.
 Air is channeled from the nipple collar through the vent system to the back of the bottle, so it never mixes with the milk.
 This also helps keep the good stuff in your breast milk — like vitamins C, A, and E — from breaking down.

-There’s a reason this is the number one pediatrician-recommended baby bottle in the U.S. — hospitals use them, and the clinical backing is real.
-The Options+ design lets you use the bottle with or without the vent system, which is handy once your baby outgrows the gassy phase (mine did around 4 months, and I was happy to ditch the extra parts).
+There’s a reason this is the number one pediatrician-recommended baby bottle in the U.S. (per IQVIA Health ProVoice Survey) — hospitals and NICUs use them, and the clinical backing is real.
+Dr. Brown’s own study of 884 babies found a 93% acceptance rate on the Wide-Neck nipple.
+The Options+ design lets you use the bottle with or without the vent system, which is handy once your baby outgrows the gassy phase (most babies outgrow the gassy phase around 3-4 months, and parents appreciate being able to drop the extra parts then).

-They offer the widest range of nipple sizes I’ve seen: Preemie, Level 1 through Level 4, and Y-Cut.
+They offer one of the widest flow ranges available: Preemie, Level 1 through Level 4, and Y-Cut.
 Both narrow and wide-neck versions are available in plastic or borosilicate glass.
 The bottles are also compatible with most breast pumps.

 • Clinically proven to reduce colic and gas